 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
-In addition, all staff are provided with Part One of the Keeping Children Safe in Education statutory guidance.
+In addition, all staff are provided with Part One of the Keeping Children Safe in Education (KCSiE) statutory guidance.

-Keeping Children Safe 2024
+Keeping Children Safe in Education 2025